Aephir/Dockerfiles/mosquitto/README.md

 ```
 This is what is assumed in the rest of this guide, and the other files herein.

 After that, you can either `docker run` or use a `docker-compose.yaml`.
 This is what I use, and what I have provided an example of.
 Make sure you have the directories needed.
-In the example above, I have a `/home/aephir/docker/mosquitto` directory, the `config`, `data`, `log` are then created within created.
+In the example above, I have a `/home/aephir/docker/mosquitto` directory, the `config`, `data`, `log` are then created upon run.

 Make sure you change you add/change a `mosquitto.conf` file.